Higher-Order Components Dictate Higher-Order Contagion Dynamics in Hypergraphs

+The results of the higher-order SIR dynamics with the single-seed initial condition and $\lambda_{1}=0$ on the Coauth-DBLP hypergraph are shown in Fig~\ref{Fig:RealWorldHypergaphs}(d).
+Higher-order contagion spreads above the finite critical $\lambda_{h}$ on the empirical hypergraph, which has an extensive HOC.
+On the other hand, on randomized hypergraph, which does not have an extensive HOC, higher-order contagion could not spread even with much greater $\lambda_{h}$.

+The results of the higher-order SIS dynamics with the single-seed initial condition and $\lambda_{1}=0$ on the Contact-high-school hypergraphs are qualitatively similar [Fig~\ref{Fig:RealWorldHypergaphs}(e)].
+As in SIR dynamics, with extensive HOC, higher-order contagion spreads above the finite critical $\lambda_{h}$, but without extensive HOC, higher-order contagion could not spread from the single-seed initial condition.
+On the contrary, SIS dynamics with the fully-infected initial condition exhibit different stationary states [Fig~\ref{Fig:RealWorldHypergaphs}(f)].
+In this case, even if the extensive HOC is absent, higher-order contagion has a finite critical $\lambda_{h}$.
+Therefore, a bistable region appears in the randomized hypergraph.
+Note that there is also a small bistable region in the empirical hypergraph.

+In sum, the extensive HOC is required to spread higher-order contagion from a single seed.
+As shown in Fig.~\ref{Fig:RealWorldHypergaphs}(g), if only a first-order component exists, two independent infection routes are needed for higher-order contagion, which is improbable with a single-seed initial condition.
+However, if there is a HOC, only one infection route can cause higher-order contagion.
+Thus, higher-order contagion can spread from a single-seed initial condition.
+On the other hand, if an infection is already prevalent, it is possible to maintain infection with only higher-order contagion since two infection routes can be secured even with only the first-order component.

+Finally, we investigate the seventeen real-world hypergraph data from Ref.~\cite{2018BensonSimplicial} to identify if an extensive HOC is present in the other real-world hypergraphs.
+These data were collected from various fields such as coauthorship, social contact, email, and online posts.
+The number of nodes $N$ in each dataset ranges from 143 to 2,675,969, and the number of hyperedges $H$ ranges from 1,090 to 9,705,575.
+We confirmed that the relative size of the largest second-order component is greater than 0.1 in fifteen out of seventeen empirical hypergraphs.
+Therefore, it is practically important that the HOC is the backbone of higher-order contagion dynamics.
+A detailed description of data and results are provided in Supplementary Material~\cite{SM}.

-\textit{Higher-order-connected hypergraph model}---Since we confirmed that the profile of HOCs is significantly different between the real-world hypergraph and its randomized counterparts, we aim to study how HOCs affect the dynamics of the hypergraph.
-This goal cannot be reached using existing random uniform hypergraph because it has been proven that the giant HOC does not exist in a random uniform hypergraph with finite mean hyperdegree $\left< k \right> \sim \mathcal{O}(1)$ in thermodynamic limit~\cite{2018CooleyThe}.
-Also, as seen below, the giant HOC does not exist in the random hypergraph made by the method similar to making the Erd\H{o}s-R\'enyi (ER) network~\cite{1960ErdosOn}.
-Therefore, in this Letter, we propose a novel random hypergraph mode admitting giant HOC.
+\textit{Higher-order-connected hypergraph model.}---Many other structures, such as short loop, clustering, and assortativity, are ampliated in real-world hypergraphs.
+To single out the giant HOC's effects on the higher-order contagion dynamics, a random hypergraph free from such confounding structures while keeping HOC is useful.
+This goal cannot be reached using existing random uniform hypergraphs because it has been proven that the giant HOC does not exist in a random uniform hypergraph with finite mean degree $\left< k \right> \sim \mathcal{O}(1)$ in the thermodynamic limit~\cite{2018CooleyThe}.
+To overcome this problem, we propose a novel random hypergraph model admitting giant HOC.